jet/FsKafka/README.md

 - upgrading to a new version of `Confluent.Kafka` typically implies a knock on effect from an associated increment in the underlying `rdkafka` driver version (TODO - explain key behavior and perf changes between what  `1.0.0` implies vs `0.11.4`)
 - you'll need to wire the (`Serilog`-based) logging through to your log sink (it's easy to connect it to an NLog Target etc).
 (The `v0` branch exposes a logging scheme which requires more direct integration)
 - there's an (internal) transitive dependency on `Newtonsoft.Json` v `11.0.2` (which should generally not be a problem to accommodate in most codebases)

+### Sounds like a lot of work; surely there's a better way?

+The single recommended way to move off a 0.x dependency that uses the older style API is to:
+1. retarget your code to use `FsKafka0`
+2. release, test, validate
+3. retarget your code to use `FsKafka`

 ## Minimal producer example